Derived Hecke algebra and cohomology of arithmetic groups: Introduction

 Theorem \ref{maintheoremtriv}, proved in \S \ref{Quillen}, studies the case when $\mathbf{G}$ is (the $\Q$-group corresponding to) an inner form of $\mathrm{SL}_n$ over an imaginary quadratic field, and $\chi$ is the character $T \mapsto \deg(T)$ that sends any Hecke operator $T$ to its degree.
 The main point is that, in this case, $H^*(Y(K), \Z_{p})_{\chi}$ can be described in terms of algebraic $K$-theory.

-Theorem \ref{mindegreeproof}, proved in \S \ref{Patching} and \S \ref{Patching2}, treats the case of $\chi$ associated to a tempered cohomological automorphic form, {\em assuming the existence of Galois representations attached to cohomology classes on $Y(K)$, satisfying the expected properties (see \S \ref{GaloisAss}). } \footnote{Our assumptions are similar to Calegari--Geraghty \cite{CG}; however we do not need the assumptions on vanishing of cohomology because we allow ourselves to discard small $p$.
-Also, the existence of such Galois representations has been proved modulo a nilpotent ideal by Scholze.
-Finally, very recent work by a group of ten authors \cite{ManyAuthorPaper} has shown that in fact one can make the applications of Calegari--Geraghty to modularity lifting completely unconditional.
-It is very likely these ideas would adapt to give a characteristic zero version of our main results without assumption.} In this analysis we also impose some assumptions on $\chi$ for our convenience -- e.g. ``minimal level,'' and excluding congruences with other forms -- we have not attempted to be general.
+Theorem \ref{mindegreeproof}, proved in \S \ref{Patching} and \S \ref{Patching2}, treats the case of $\chi$ associated to a tempered cohomological automorphic form, {\em assuming the existence of Galois representations attached to cohomology classes on $Y(K)$, satisfying the expected properties (see \S \ref{GaloisAss}). } \footnote{Our assumptions are similar to Calegari--Geraghty \cite{CG}; however we do not need the assumptions on vanishing of cohomology because we allow ourselves to discard small $p$. { Since the first version of this paper, remarkable progress has been made in analyzing the Galois representations attached to torsion classes.
+In particular, the paper \cite[Theorem 3.11]{ManyAuthorPaper} of Allen, Calegari, Caraiani, Gee, Helm, Le Hung, Newton, Scholze, Taylor and Thorne establishes, among many other results, the key local-global compatibility needed for Taylor--Wiles patching.
+Moreover, the paper \cite{SevenAuthorPaper} of Caraiani, Gulotta, Hsu, Johansson, Mocz, Reinecke, and Shih eliminates the use of nilpotent ideals in the Galois representations originally constructed by Scholze.
+While these do not precisely match with the inputs needed for our setup of the argument, they appear to address the key issues, and so to me it seems very likely that one could produce an unconditional version of our analysis in the near future.}} In this analysis we also impose some assumptions on $\chi$ for our convenience -- e.g. ``minimal level,'' and excluding congruences with other forms -- we have not attempted to be general.
 Here, the main tool of the proof is a very striking interaction between the derived Hecke algebra and the Taylor--Wiles method.
 We discuss this interaction further in \S \ref{sec:explication}.

 The proofs of \S \ref{Quillen} and \S \ref{Patching}--\ref{Patching2} are quite different, but they have an an interesting feature in common.
 In both cases, we use the derived Hecke algebra at primes $q$ such that restriction to $G_{\Q_q}$ kills certain classes in global Galois cohomology.
 These classes live inside a certain dual Selmer group (specifically, the right hand side of \eqref{Letalef} below).